 Once the design is completed and approved, the next step is the creation of engineering and construction drawings for use by a contractor.

 Many types of drawings are needed before ground can be broken on any project, and the requirements can be different depending on the type of building that is being constructed.
 For example, all buildings will typically need drawings for the actual floor layout (walls and door openings), electrical systems, and heating systems.
-Other types that may be required are fire suppression systems, IT infrastructure and routing diagrams, and industrial power and plumbing.
+Other drawings that may be required are fire suppression systems, IT infrastructure and routing diagrams, and industrial power and plumbing.

 You may see these popular CAD software programs used:

 As you can see, there is much more to architecture than just designing how a building appears to the eye.
-Having the right type of architect (and the right type of CAD software support) for your particular project is a must, and finding one that has just the right skill sets can be a daunting challenge given the sheer number of professional architectural firms that may exist within your area.
+Having the right type of architect (and the right type of CAD software support) for your particular project is a must, and finding one who has just the right skill sets can be a daunting challenge given the sheer number of professional architectural firms that may exist within your area.

 Our architectural drafting and design services take the guesswork out of hiring freelancers.
 We can connect you with top-ranked members of the Cad Crowd community, and you can have confidence that you are working with the best pre-vetted and qualified sources.

-We also offer interior design for both residential and commercial contexts, as well as 3D modeling services for marketing or investor presentation purposes.
+We also offer interior design for both residential and commercial projects, as well as 3D modeling services for marketing or investor presentation purposes.
 We pride ourselves in being able to meet all the demands of our clients.

 Cad Crowd will connect you directly with a pre-qualified architect.
 Or, if you're interested in crowdsourcing, you can start your own design challenge!
-You set the prize, you choose the winners.
+You set the prize; you choose the winners.
 Cad Crowd is a leader in crowdsourced design contests.